Elim Garak: Role

 Garak often denied involvement with the feared Cardassian intelligence agency, the Obsidian Order, only later to reveal a likely connection.
-As Garak's friendship with Bashir develops, it is revealed that he was one of the Obsidian Order's highest ranking operatives and that he was exiled from Cardassia for unspecified reasons.
-It is suggested that his exile resulted from either letting prisoners escape during the occupation of Bajor or the betrayal of Enabran Tain, head of the Order, who is later revealed to be Garak's resentful biological father.
+As Garak's friendship with Bashir develops, it is revealed that he was one of the Obsidian Order's highest ranking operatives, and that he was exiled from Cardassia for unspecified reasons.
+It is suggested that his exile resulted from either letting prisoners escape during the occupation of Bajor, or the betrayal of Enabran Tain, head of the Order, who is later revealed to be Garak's resentful biological father.
 Garak's secrecy keeps him a character of interest and importance; he later uses his contacts with Cardassia and his training in the Obsidian Order to assist the Federation in the war against the Dominion.
 Garak appears in 37 of the 176 episodes of Deep Space Nine, including the series finale, and appears in each of the seven seasons.

 Portrayal

 Garak was intended to be a one-off character; Robinson said that he portrayed the character in the episode for the simple fact that he needed money for that month to pay his bills.
 The producers were impressed with Robinson's performance and decided to develop the character after Robinson agreed to return.
 The decision to incorporate Garak into more of the series led to Garak becoming a pivotal character—transforming him into a character of importance with unusual complexity and resonance.

 Robinson's initial performance as Garak received scrutiny as his portrayal was interpreted as Garak being homosexual or bisexual.
+In particular, Robinson portrayed Garak as having sexual interest in Bashir, and he used that as character motivation as an actor.
 Robinson denied that his portrayal was intended to portray Garak as homosexual and stated that he was omnisexual.
 As a result of the controversy, Robinson removed the particular characteristic from Garak.

 Garak changes from a simple mysterious character to one of complexity and secrecy.
-Robinson stated that the complexity of Garak's character did not come from his lies but rather his refusal to elaborate on himself.
+Robinson stated that the complexity of Garak's character did not come from his lies, but rather his refusal to elaborate on himself.